TyriqOdle/SADOC-TOOLS/README.md

-# webpack-template
+# SADPC Tools
-Template for starting any project where I will be using webpack.
+This is a paperwork generator tool for a Faction in the ECRP GTA V RolePlay Server.
+Users will be able to input information into the forums and the formatted BBcode will be returned and copied.